rust-lang/wg-async/src/vision/status_quo/Alan_tries_to_debug_a_hang.md

 </details>

 Alan is now even more confused: "Where are my tasks?" he thinks.
-After looking through the cheatsheet and StackOverflow, he discovers there isn't a way to see what async tasks are waiting to be woken up in the debugger.
+After looking through the cheatsheet and StackOverflow, he discovers there isn't a way to see which async tasks are waiting to be woken up in the debugger.

 After thinking a bit, Alan realizes the runtime must have some way of knowing what tasks are waiting to be woken up.
 Maybe he can have the service ask the async runtime for that list of tasks every 10 seconds and print them to stdout?